 When we’re making out with anger and frustration, we’re not getting to the root of what’s really going on. *We hurt.
 We fear.
 We’re human.*

-When we don’t address our grief, we disregard our humanity.
-When we don’t confront our fear, we disregard our power.
+When we don’t honor our grief, we disregard our humanity.
+When we don’t honor our fear, we disregard our power.
 It’s not either/or.
 We can be hurt and afraid and powerful at the same time.